SEEKCommons/seekcommons-org-website/fellowship-faq.md

 **Can I choose my mentor, or express a preference?
 Should I try to connect with a potential mentor before applying?**

-While the majority of mentors will come through the SEEKCommons RCN, if there is a mentor with whom you are interested in working, you may include the name in your fellowship application.
+While the majority of mentors will come through the SEEKCommons Network, if there is a mentor with whom you are interested in working, you may include the name in your fellowship application.

 **What resources will be available through the SEEKCommons Network to develop my project?
 What can I use my fellowship stipend on?**